 Other distracting pain

 Spinal injuries can often be very unstable.
 Permanent paralysis and spinal cord injury could be caused by unnecessarily moving the person.
 Do not bend, flex, or twist the person’s neck or head while performing first aid on someone with a suspected spine injury.
 Stabilize them with both hands placed on either side of the neck and head if they begin vomiting, and help them to their side.
-Call 911 as soon as possible.
+Call 911/EMS as soon as possible.
 Until advanced help arrives, keep the person stabilized.

 Bone and Joint Injuries

-Common occurrences in daily life, bone and joint injuries can be experienced by physically active people and people playing sports.
-Breaks, strains, and sprains are also commonly experienced by the infirm and elderly, who are at high risk of falling.
+Common occurrences in daily life, bone, and joint injuries can be experienced by physically active people and people playing sports.
+Breaks, strains, and sprains are also commonly experienced by the disabled and elderly, who are at high risk of falling.
 When a joint is stretched beyond its normal range of motion with abnormal motion or excessive force, sprains occur.
 Pain, bruising, and swelling are frequently caused by a sprain, but without an X-ray, it is impossible to rule out a fracture.